ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-h3-datagram.md

 ## Flow Identifiers {#flow-id}

 Flow identifiers represent bidirectional flows of datagrams within a single QUIC connection.
-These are effectively equivalent to UDP ports, that allow basic demultiplexing of application data.
-The primary role of slow identifiers is to provide a standard mechanism for demultiplexing application data flows, which may be destined for different processing threads in the application, akin to UDP sockets.
+These are effectively equivalent to UDP ports and allow basic demultiplexing of application data.
+The primary role of flow identifiers is to provide a standard mechanism for demultiplexing application data flows, which may be destined for different processing threads in the application, akin to UDP sockets.

 Beyond this, a sender SHOULD ensure that DATAGRAM frames within a single flow are transmitted in order relative to one another.
-If multiple DATAGRAM frames can be packed into a single QUIC packet, the sender SHOULD group them by Flow Identifier to promote fate-sharing within a specific flow and improve the ability to process batches of datagram messages efficiently on the receiver.
+If multiple DATAGRAM frames can be packed into a single QUIC packet, the sender SHOULD group them by flow identifier to promote fate-sharing within a specific flow and improve the ability to process batches of datagram messages efficiently on the receiver.